amplication/.github/profile/README.md

 </p>

 <p align="center">
   <i> Amplication is a robust, open-source development platform crafted to revolutionize the creation of scalable and secure .NET and Node.js applications.
-We eliminate repetitive coding tasks and deliver production-ready infrastructure code, meticulously tailored to your specifications and adhering to industry best practices. 🚀</i>
+Our AI platform turns ideas into production-ready code in a few minutes.
+We automate your backend applications development, ensuring consistency, predictability, and adherence to the highest standards with code that’s built to scale
+🚀</i>
 </p>

 <h4 align="center">